Predicting topological quantum phase transition from dynamics via multisite entanglement: Introduction

-In our work, we examine the nonlinearly perturbed Kitaev code, which was demonstrated to go through a topological quantum phase transition by adjusting the perturbation strength \cite{Claduio2008, Dusuel2011, Zarei2015, Zarei2019, Hamma2008, Vidal2009}.
-It was also found that this phase transition at zero temperature can be detected by multipartite entanglement known as global entanglement \cite{Zarei2022}.
-Here, we explore whether the characteristics of the evolving state in this model, which we refer to as a topological dynamical quantum phase transition, can indicate the occurrence of a topological quantum phase transition.
-We respond in the affirmative.
-We answer it affirmatively.
-The Hamiltonian of the initial state is taken to be the Kitaev model having different perturbations, and the system is then quenched to an original Kitaev model.
-By computing Loschmidt echo (LE), a conventional measure for detecting DQPT, we illustrate that the rate function originated from LE shows a nonanalyticity with respect to time. at the topological quantum critical point.
+In our work, we examine the nonlinearly perturbed Kitaev code, which was demonstrated to undergo a topological quantum phase transition with the adjustment of the perturbation strength at zero temperature \cite{Claduio2008, Dusuel2011, Zarei2015, Zarei2019, Hamma2008, Vidal2009}.
+Here, we address the question of whether the characteristics of the evolved state are capable of indicating the occurrence of a topological quantum phase transition in equilibrium, which we refer to as a topological dynamical quantum phase transition (TDQPT).
+In this respect, it is important to stress that there are quantum spin models, such as the quantum $XY$ model with uniform and alternating magnetic fields, in which the dynamical states cannot faithfully recognize phase transitions that occurred at equilibrium \cite{stavPRB}.
+However, using this perturbed Kitaev model, the equilibrium topological transitions can be successfully predicted from the dynamics.
+Specifically, the initial state is taken to be the nonlinearly perturbed Kitaev model with different strengths of perturbation, and the system is then quenched to an original Kitaev model.
+We illustrate that the rate function originated from Loschmidt echo (LE), a conventional measure for detecting DQPT , shows non-analyticity in time when the quenching is performed across the quantum topological critical point.
+However, any such non-analyticity is not observed when both the initial and evolved states belong to the same phase.